fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**Using custom options allows each language generator spaces to evolve its own features independently.
+**Using custom options allows each language generator space to evolve its own features independently.
 This allows third-party language generators to play on equal footing with the ones built into `protoc`.
 Together these give us `import __future__`, `import __past__`, and a way to know what time it is.
 But we still